tighug/comfyui-rating-checker/README.md

 ## Usage

-Three nodes are included for NSFW rating.
-Primarily, the NudeNet version is intended for use, but the other two nodes created during verification are also bundled.
+This package includes three nodes for NSFW rating.
+The primary node is the NudeNet version, but the others (created during evaluation) are also included.

 ### Rating Checker (NudeNet)

-Classifies images into the following three labels based on specific conditions:
+Classifies images into the following three labels based on these conditions:

-- `nsfw_r18`: Detects any of the following body parts:
+- `nsfw_r18`: At least one of the following body parts is detected with `detect_[body part] = True`:

   - armpits
   - female_breast
   - male_breast